 5.1.
 Test start

-Test start (see Figure App.1.1) shall be defined by:

-- the first ignition of the internal combustion engine for ICE vehicle;

-- the first movement of the vehicle with speed greater than 1 km/h for OVC-HEVs and NOVC-HEVS.

 Sampling, measurement and recording of parameters shall begin prior to the test start.
 Before the test start it shall be confirmed that all necessary parameters are recorded by the data logger.

 To facilitate time alignment, it is recommended to record the parameters that are subject to time alignment either by a single data recording device or with a synchronised time stamp.

-Figure App.1.1:

-Test Start Sequence';